 Yesterday was wonderful, but exhausting (in a good way).

 Finally fell asleep around 9am, woke up (late) at 11:30 headed over to Children’s Discovery Museum.
 Met up with Zaira and Pepper a little after 2pm.
-Read Zara’s report card and watched part of her school play on DVD, explored the museum, played in the park, stopped by another park to visit a family picnic, stopped by they’re house, stopped by my house, said goodbye, came to work (late), went home (early), slept from 11pm-1pm, came to work.
+Read Zara’s report card and watched part of her school play on DVD, explored the museum, played in the park, stopped by another park to visit a cliche family picnic on plastic coated tablecloths, stopped by they’re house, stopped by my house, said goodbye, came to work (late), went home (early), slept from 11pm-1pm, came to work.

 I finally gave up and decided I wasn’t going to sleep around 8:30 so, of course, fell asleep around 9.
 Alarm went off at 11:00 but I ignored it for about a half hour and then rushed around getting ready for my big day.
 We were scheduled to meet at the museum at 2:00 and there was no way I was going to be late, cause when I was a kid my father was late every single time he came to pick me up (except when he didn’t show up at all) and I simply refuse to do that.
 That’s actually why I’m early almost everywhere, but this case was all the more important.

 So I get there around 1:50 (late for me) and wait around 25 minutes for Pepper and Zaira to show up.
 I had assumed Pepper would be running late, so no big deal.
 Zaira waved to me from about 150 yards away and my heart just melted.
 There’s definetly something special about your daughter being excited about seeing you 🙂 We sat in the park for a bit and I looked over Zaira’s 3rd grade report card and then watched a part of her recent school play on a portable DVD player.